tmort/Socialite/README.md

 * Pinterest: `pinterest-pinit`
 * Spotify: `spotify-play`

 For all individual button configurations visit [Twitter](https://twitter.com/about/resources/buttons/), [Google+](https://developers.google.com/+/plugins/+1button/), [Facebook](http://developers.facebook.com/docs/reference/plugins/like/), [LinkedIn](http://developer.linkedin.com/plugins/share-button/), [Pinterest](http://pinterest.com/about/goodies/), and [Spotify](https://developer.spotify.com/technologies/spotify-play-button/). **Important:** don't include the scripts provided by these networks, Socialite does that for you!
-Include **socialite.js** right at the end of your document and activate with the options below.
+Include socialite.js right at the end of your document and activate with the options below.

 ***Please note:*** you can easily edit socialite.js to remove the social networks you don't need.

-## Functions
+## Making it Work

 ### Load

 	Socialite.load();

-`load` will search the document for elements with the class `socialite` and magically transform them into sharing buttons (based on a network class and data-* attributes).
+The main Socialite function. `load` will search the document for elements with the class `socialite` and magically transform them into sharing buttons (based on a network class and data-* attributes).

 Always wait for at least the `DOMContentLoaded` event — `$(document).ready(function() { });` with jQuery.